-In addition, the Group maintains R3,8 billion of committed borrowing facilities with banks.
-These are a combination of short and medium-term facilities.
-These facilities provide the Group with access to sufficient funding to maintain its strong financial position and to continue to support its business units during the COVID-19 pandemic.
+In addition, the Group maintains R3,7 billion of committed borrowing facilities with banks.
+These are a combination of short- and medium-term facilities.
+These facilities provide the Group with access to sufficient funding to maintain its strong financial position.